charlesthomas/linker/README.rst

 Python Support
 --------------
 ``linker`` is supported under python 2.7, 3.3, and 3.4

-Thanks to [lanshark](https://github.com/lanshark) for adding Python3 support!
+Thanks to `lanshark'_ for adding Python3 support!

 Why use ``linker``?
 -------------------